Zirconia Oxygen Sensor

 Application

 Small and lightweight heated oxygen sensor for applications, such as motorcycles with limited space for installation.
-The sensor body design is dramatically smaller than a conventional oxygen sensors such as OZAS®-S2.
+The sensor body design is dramatically smaller than a conventional oxygen sensors for automotive.
 A planar element is incorporated for fast activation.

 Features